 Canyon Materials, Inc.

-See how easily you can design your own microlens arrays and tapered structures using all-glass gray scale mask technology by reading CMI Product Information No. 01-88 "All-Glass Gray Scale Mask Technology"
+See additional merits of the all-glass grayscale mask technology and see how you can design your own microlens arrays and tapered structures using the all-glass gray scale mask technology by reading CMI Product Information No. 01-88 "All-Glass Gray Scale Mask Technology."

-CMI has e-beam writers in-house, available write grids are 25nm (i.e. 25 nanometer), 50nm, and 100nm.
+CMI has e-beam writers in-house; available write grids are 25nm (i.e. 25 nanometer), 50nm, and 100nm.
 For good throughput and still very high gray scale resolution, HEBS-glass gray scale masks are typically written with a pixel size of 100nm (i.e. 0.1 micron).
 Within a 5"x5" pattern area, each of the gray pixels may have an optical density value or a transmittance value selected from more than 500 gray levels.
 The number of grayscale levels in a HEBS-glass mask is only limited by the accuracy and reproducibility of the clock rates of a vector scan e-beam writer.
-In the data file for writing an all-glass gray scale mask, each gray level is a layer.
+In the data file for writing an all-glass grayscale photomask, each gray level is a layer.
 For example, a mask written with 100 layers of GDS data file is used to fabricate a 3D microstructure having 100 gray scale height levels.
+Most often, the number of gray levels is chosen being sufficiently large so that a photoresist can not resolve discrete height levels and a smooth surface profile is produced in photoresist.

-Among many fabrication techniques that were used to produce microoptical elements, all-glass gray scale mask technology remains the most flexible, versitile, and accurate method.
+Among many fabrication techniques that were used to produce microoptical elements, all-glass gray scale mask technology remains the most flexible, versatile, and accurate method.
 With an all-glass gray scale mask, the fabrication of microoptical elements uses conventional IC fabrication tools.
-Any existing model of contact aligners, projection printers, and reduction steppers designed for IC fabrication can be used in the gray scale photolithography using an all-glass photomask.
+Any existing model of contact aligners, projection printers, and steppers designed for IC fabrication can be used in gray scale photolithography using an all-glass gray scale photomask.
+Large arrays of 3D microstructures in 4", 5", 6", 8" or 12" wafers can be produced using a 1X or a 5X stepper.

-All-glass gray scale photomasks enable economic mass fabrication of 3D microstructures in photoresist, in fused silica, in silicon, and in visible, near infrared and infrared transmitting substrates.
-Moreover, even for the fabrication of just one mold surface for embossing and compression molding of plastic optical elements, photolithography using an all-glass gray scale photomask is preferred over e-beam or laser beam direct write on photoresist, for both quality and economic advantanges, see CMI Product Information No. 01-88.
+All-glass gray scale photomasks enable economic mass fabrication of 3D microstructures in photoresist, in fused silica, in silicon, and in visible, near infrared and/or infrared transmitting substrates.
+Moreover, even for the fabrication of a mold surface for embossing or compression molding of plastic optical elements, photolithography using an all-glass grayscale photomask to make the surface profile of the mold is preferred over e-beam or laser beam direct write on photoresist, for both quality and economic advantages, see bullet points No. 1 to 4 and points 5a to 5i of CMI Product Information No. 01-88.

-Ultimate Quality CGHs - Computer generated holograms (CGHs) with many phase levels are produced from All-Glass Gray Scale Photomasks in one photolithographic step.
+Ultimate Quality CGHs - Computer generated holograms (CGHs) with many phase levels are produced from an all-glass grayscale photomask in one photolithographic step.
 A gray pixel in a random phase plate may be 0.1 micron, or much larger pixel sizes for economic reason.

-Companies using all-glass photomasks include Panasonic Communications Co.
-Ltd., Panasonic Boston Laboratoty, ITRI of Taiwan, Advanced Medical Optics, Wavefront Sciences Inc., Rockwell Sciece Center, Seiko Epson, Canon, Nikon, NASA, Sandia National Laboratories, Ricoh, Sony, NTT Communications, Dong Jin Semichem Co.
-Ltd., Raytheon Company, Teledyne Scientific & Imagining, LLC, De La Rue Group of U.K., Olympus, Samsung, Samsung America, Inc., Alps, Epson, SII of Japan, Yamatake, Asahi, Samsung Electronics, Co., Ltd., Smithsoniam Observatory, Jet Propulsion Laboratories, among many others.
+Companies using CMI's all-glass gray scale photomasks for research and/or production of 3D microelements include Panasonic Communications Co.
+Ltd., Panasonic Boston Laboratory, ITRI of Taiwan, Advanced Medical Optics, Wavefront Sciences Inc., Rockwell Science Center, Seiko Epson, Canon, Nikon, NASA, Sandia National Laboratories, Ricoh, Sony, NTT Communications, Dong Jin Semichem Co.
+Ltd., Raytheon Company, Teledyne Scientific & Imagining, LLC, De La Rue Group of U.K., Olympus, Samsung, Samsung America, Inc., Alps, Epson, SII of Japan, Yamatake, Asahi, Samsung Electronics, Co., Ltd., Smithsonian Observatory, Jet Propulsion Laboratories, Western Digital Corp., Lockheed Martin Coherent Technologies, among many others.

 ----- CMI Products in Stock -----